TylerAndreasen/ProgrammingNotes/CUDA/Learning CUDA.md

 # Learning CUDA
 ## Preamble
 I intend to learn to write in CUDA (which I often type as CUDE, so correct this in your mind if anyone else does ever read this).
 My first major project in it will be an attempt to generate n-polyominos, shapes made out of n squares.
 As a practical example, the 4-polyominos are the pieces used in Tetris.
-Though Tetris uses mirror versions of some pieces presumably to improve overall gameplay experience, the algorithm I will eventually write will collapse mirrors and rotations of pieces into one entry, so the result of the n=4 should be 5 instead of the 7 game pieces.
+Though Tetris uses mirror versions of some pieces, presumably to improve overall gameplay experience.
+The algorithm I will eventually write will collapse mirrors and rotations of pieces into one entry, so the result of the n=4 should be 5 instead of the 7 game pieces.
 After this 2-D version, I intend to write a 3-D version as well.
 This will be more complicated but more reachable with the 2-D version under my belt.

 > IMPORTANT:: I have learned that necessarily or optionally CUDA uses C/C++ as its interface and is perhaps not its own language as I assumed.
 > I intend to follow [this](https://developer.nvidia.com/blog/even-easier-introduction-cuda/) guide to CUDA at least for now.
 This information does mean that I am already largely familiar with the syntax and ideas needed to implement things.
 Though I will need the CUDA Toolkit.